Festival 500: History

 accompanied by the Newfoundland Symphony Orchestra and the Windsor Symphony Orchestra (1997) featuring Christine Desjardins (soprano) performing Dvorak’s Song to the Moon - reprising her Metropolitan Opera debut roll.

+A subsequent post-performance hug on the Arts and Culture Centre stage on November 24, 1999 between Karen and Philip helped fuel their continued quest of reuniting.
+24 would become a symbolic number for them thereafter.

 The final act of the finale was the Guest Artist, usually one of the main local draws to the festival.

 Since 1997, there have been more than 10,000 participants from 38 countries, 22 U.S. States and 11 Canadian Provinces / Territories.

 The last festival of this form was held in 2013.
 Since 2014, Festival 500: Sharing the Voices has now become Growing the Voices: Festival 500, and focuses on giving people the opportunity to sing around the world.

 Symposium

 In 1999, the festival introduced The Phenomenon of Singing, a week-long academic symposium as a prelude to the choral festival.
 The symposium was designed to address a variety of aspects of singing and the human voice including artistic, physiological, cultural, sociological, historical, pedagogical, psychological, creative/compositional.